grandeurdev/arduino-sdk/README.md

 ### Project

-A *project* is the most top level entity in **[Grandeur Cloud][Grandeur Cloud]**.
+A *project* is the most top-level entity in **[Grandeur Cloud][Grandeur Cloud]**.
 It defines an isolated ecosystem for all your nodes (Users and devices), which means no node in one project can be related to or interact with any node of some other project.

 Each project is identified by a unique string of characters.
 We call it the [API Key][api key].